 - 1/2 cup (1 stick; 115g) unsalted butter, cold and cubed

-- Mix all of the filling ingredients together in a large bowl, then spread into your baking dish.
+- Mix all of the filling ingredients together in a large bowl, then spread into the baking pan.

 - Make the topping: Whisk the flour, brown sugar, and cinnamon together in a medium bowl.
 Cut in the butter using a pastry cutter or fork until the mixture becomes super crumbly.
-Fold in the oats and pecans.
+Stir in the oats.
 Sprinkle over filling.

-- Make Ahead & Freezing Instructions: Baked crisp freezes well for up to 3 months.
-Thaw overnight in the refrigerator, then warm in a 350°F (177°C) for 20 minutes or until heated through.
-I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator because the topping will get soggy.
-You can prepare the crisp through step 3 and freeze for up to 3 months.
+- Make Ahead & Freezing Instructions: Baked and cooled crisp freezes well for up to 3 months.
+Thaw overnight in the refrigerator, then bake (covered) in a 350°F (177°C) for 30 minutes or until heated through.
+You can prepare the crisp through step 3, then cover and refrigerate for up to 1 day before baking.
+You can also freeze the unbaked crisp for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 4.
+Bake time will be a little longer since the crisp will be cold.

-- Apples: Slice them into thin 1/4-inch slices.
+- Pears & Apples: Slice them into 1/4 inch slices or chunks.

 Keywords: apple pear crisp, apple crisp